apache/nutch/contrib/web2/README.txt

 To compile you need to fist build your nutch (core and plugins) after that run ant war to generate war.

-The nutch plugins are no included in the generated war and you need to properly configure where your plugins are.
+The nutch plugins are not included in the generated war and you need to properly configure where your plugins are.
 This is achieved by editing the nutch configuration file <NUTCH_HOME>/conf/nutch-site.xml the configuration parameter you need to edit is named 'plugin.folders'

+Compiling web2 plugins:

+ant compile-plugins (inside contrib/web2)

+After compiling you must enable plugins, please refer to nutch documentation

 Todo:

--provide some samples of ui plugins
--move "more" functionality to plugin
--remove table structures from html to allow more flexible css layouts -add mechanism for adding binary items (ie. images)
+-Remove table structures from html to allow more flexible css layouts

 Directory contents

 /lib
-	contains required additional libraties, all Licenced and maintained by ASF. struts.jar (version 1.2.9) and libraries required by struts.
+	contains required additional libraries, all licenced and maintained by ASF. files:
+	struts.jar (version 1.2.9) and libraries required by struts: commons-beanutils.jar
+	commons-collections-3.0.jar
+	commons-digester.jar

+	jstl.jar
+	standard.jar

 /res
   contains stylesheets to transform static html pages or page snippets